waseemhnyc/MRF-SDN/ROS-Introduction-and-Examples/README.md

 #### Creating a ROS Package for Python

+The work you will be doing, will happen in the src

 Note: There can be no more then one package in each folder (no nested pacakges nor multiple packages sharing the same directory)

 example strcutre of a package: